-The Institute's President will review any SFI reported by an Investigator to determine if it is related to the Investigator's PHS-funded research (this determination may involve discussions with the Investigator).
-If it is determined that the SFI is related to the Investigator's PHS-funded research, the Institute's Chief Executive Officer will appoint an ad hoc committee (the "COI Committee", which generally will include the Institute's Vice President of Research, President, Director of Accounting and Grants Manager) to determine if such interest could constitute a potential FCOI by directly and significantly affecting the design, conduct or reporting of the funded research, and whether such SFI can be managed.
-The COI Committee will submit its recommendations to the Chief Executive Officer, who will determine if the FCOI can be managed or eliminated.
-If s/he concludes that the FCOI can be managed, the President, in consultation with the COI Committee and the Investigator, will develop a FCOI management plan for the Chief Executive Officer's approval.
+The Institute's Exec Vice President, will review any SFI reported by an Investigator to determine if it is related to the Investigator's PHS-funded research (this determination may involve discussions with the Investigator).
+If they determine that the SFI is related to the Investigator's PHS-funded research, the Institute's President will appoint an ad hoc committee (the "COI Committee", which generally will include the Institute's Vice President of Research, the Exec Vice President, the Director of Accounting and the Grants Manager) to determine if such interest could constitute a potential FCOI by directly and significantly affecting the design, conduct or reporting of the funded research, and whether such SFI can be managed.
+The COI Committee will submit its recommendations to the President, who will determine if the FCOI can be managed or eliminated.
+If s/he concludes that the FCOI can be managed, the Exec Vice President, in consultation with the COI Committee and the Investigator, will develop a FCOI management plan for the President's approval.
 Examples of conditions or restrictions that might be imposed to manage FCOIs include, but are not limited to: